dojo/docs/dojox/form/FileUploader.rst

 .. contents::
   :depth: 3

 Handles multiple file uploading to a server.
 DEPRECATED: dojox.form.FileUploader is no longer supported and will be removed in 2.0.
-Suggested that you use `dojox.form.Uploader <dojox/form/Uploader>`_ instead.
+Suggested that you use :ref:`dojox.form.Uploader <dojox/form/Uploader>` instead.

 =====
 Usage